contact us advertise site map Bookmark and Share

 Best of Salida - Rockhounding and Mineral Collecting

 The State of Colorado ranks as one of the most strongly mineralized areas in the world.
-In the United States it is surpassed only by California in the variety of minerals to be found there.
-Most minerals in the State do not appear in large concentrations but are widely scattered in small sites throughout the state.
+In the United States, Colorado is surpassed only by California in the variety of minerals to be found within its borders.
+Most minerals in the state do not appear in large concentrations but are widely scattered in small sites throughout the state.
 Many of those sites are on public lands.
-Although Colorado is a leading producer of gold, silver, copper, lead, zinc, uranium, radium, vanadium and molybdenum, ores are not the only minerals found in the State.
-Also found throughout the state are at least thirty varieties of gems.

 Rock Hounding Sites in Chaffee County